zowe/docs-site/docs/user-guide/configure-instance-directory.md

 ### YAML configurations - haInstances

-All Zowe high availability instances should have a dedicated section under `haInstances` high level configuration.
+All Zowe high availability instances should have a dedicated section under the `haInstances` high-level configuration.

-In below section, `<ha-instance>` represents any Zowe high availability instance ID.
+In this section, `<ha-instance>` represents any Zowe high availability instance ID.

 For all high availability instances, these are the common definitions.

-- `haInstances.<ha-instance>.hostname`: defines the host name where you want to start this instance.
+- `haInstances.<ha-instance>.hostname`: Defines the host name where you want to start this instance.
 This could be the host name of one LPAR in your Sysplex.
-- `haInstances.<ha-instance>.ip`: defines the IP address where you want to start this instance.
+- `haInstances.<ha-instance>.ip`: Defines the IP address where you want to start this instance.
 This could be the IP address of one LPAR in your Sysplex.
-- `haInstances.<ha-instance>.components.<component>`: optional settings you can override component configurations for this high availability instance.
-Please check [Configuration override](#configuration-override) section for more details.
+- `haInstances.<ha-instance>.components.<component>`: Optional settings you can override component configurations for this high availability instance.
+See [Configuration override](#configuration-override) for more details.

 ## Hints and tips